anant00729/ufc-data-analysis/README.md

 ## UFC Data Analysis
 This is a list of every UFC fight in the history of the organisation.
 Every row contains information about both fighters, fight details and the winner.
 The data was scraped from ufcstats website.
-After fightmetric ceased to exist, this came into picture.

 The data is scraped from ["ufcstats.com"](http://www.ufcstats.com/).